digital nomad visa

 Visa holders can enjoy up to 18 months here, and as one of the Caribbean islands with a lower cost of living, it might be the perfect option for nomads on a budget.

-Completed entirely online, the visa is one of the easiest digital nomad visas to apply for, and you can expect an answer in 30 days or less.
+Applicants can complete the entire digital nomad visa application online, making this visa one of the easiest digital nomad visas to apply for.
+Expect a response in 30 days or less.

 • Cost of Visa: $100 application fee, plus $800 visa fee for an individual or $1,200 for a family